thuguerre/WebSiteQuickAddingForTodoist/API_DEPLOYMENT.md

 # Build, package and deploy the project

+By default, a commit on the GitHub repository (today all branches, tomorrow only on `master`) will activate an auto-deployment of the Java API to Google Cloud Platform AppEngine, using GitHub Actions.
+The deployment workflow is described in `.github/workflows/auto-deploy-api.yml`.

+For documentation, the following [GitHub Secrets](https://github.com/thuguerre/WebSiteQuickAddingForTodoist/settings/secrets) have to be created first:
+- `GCLOUD_AUTH_ENV_TEST`, whose value as to be got [from here](https://console.cloud.google.com/iam-admin/serviceaccounts) and Base64-encoded (with [this site](https://www.base64encode.org/) for instance)
+- `TODOIST_CLIENT_ID_PROD` (for a PROD deployment, see [Project Set Up](PROJECT_LOCAL_SETUP.md) to get it)
+- `TODOIST_CLIENT_SECRET_PROD` (for a PROD deployment, see [Project Set Up](PROJECT_LOCAL_SETUP.md) to get it)

+# Build, package and deploy the project by yourself

+> Be sure you have completed the [Project Set Up](PROJECT_LOCAL_SETUP.md) on your computer before continuing this procedure.

-These are the command lines to execute to build and deploy our Java API on Google Cloud Platform AppEngine.
+If you need to build and deploy the project by yourself locally or on Google Cloud Platform AppEngine, you can use the following commands.
 They come from [Google Cloud Endpoints Java8 Samples](https://github.com/GoogleCloudPlatform/java-docs-samples/tree/master/appengine-java8/endpoints-v2-backend).

 > Be careful, by default, the real GCP Application ID (for TEST environment) is set in the configuration files (Java and Javascript).